Gambian pound: History

-The Central Bank of the Gambia took over assets and liabilities of the Gambia Currency Board in 1971 and a new decimal currency was introduced to replace the Gambian pound.
-The new currency was the Dalasi with D1 being subdivided into 100b.
+The Central Bank of the Gambia took over assets and liabilities of the Gambia Currency Board in 1971, and a new decimal currency was introduced to replace the Gambian pound.
+The new currency was named the dalasi (symbol: "D") with D1 being subdivided into 100 bututs.
 Again, the coins were minted by the Royal Mint and the notes were printed by Bradbury Wilkinson & Co.
 Ltd.

 Coins

-Coins were introduced by The Gambia Currency Board on 18 February 1966 and these were minted by the Royal Mint in denominations of 1d, 3d and 6d, 1/–, 2/– and 4/–, with 8/– added in 1970.
+Coins were introduced by the Gambia Currency Board on 18 February 1966 and these were minted by the Royal Mint in denominations of 1d, 3d and 6d, 1/–, 2/– and 4/–, with 8/– added in 1970.
 All coins had Queen Elizabeth II's portrait on the obverse.

-The Gambian 8/– coin of is the only coin of this denomination ever minted.
+The Gambian 8/– coin is the only coin of this denomination ever minted.
 With the exception of the Hippopotamus, the reverse designs of the pre-decimal coins were reused on the new dalasi coins.

 Banknotes

 On October 5, 1964, new banknotes were introduced by the Gambia Currency Board in denominations of 10/–, £1 and £5.
 All notes had a sailing boat with a forest background on the obverse and were produced until 1970.